Nasdaq 100 index may see record with Apple earnings due Tuesday

 While technology stocks have led the market recovery, biotech stocks have been a drag on performance.

-The Nasdaq Biotech Index is down 3.5 percent from its Aug.
+The Nasdaq Biotech Index .NBI is down 3.5 percent from its Aug.
 25 close, and more than 20 percent below its year high.
-The three index components with the largest declines in market capitalization in the last eight weeks are Mylan, Illumina and Biogen.
+The three index components with the largest declines in market capitalization in the last eight weeks are Mylan (MYL.O), Illumina (ILMN.O) and Biogen (BIIB.O).

 "There has been a major rotation out of healthcare and into tech and it has continued after the recent earnings reports," said Wedbush's James, referring to strong results from Amazon, Microsoft and Alphabet.